Enhanced batch printing

 For each ingest, the administrator will determine which Word and PowerPoint hidden content to show in the document viewer.
 Certain Excel hidden content, such as hidden columns and worksheets, are always visible in the spreadsheet viewer.
 Some hidden content, such as macros and unsupported formulas, are detected and listed as "Unrevealed" in the metadata panel of the spreadsheet viewer.

 For more information, see How to search for hidden content.

-These changes apply to all new matters created on or after April 9, 2018.
+These changes apply to all new databases created on or after April 9, 2018.